fgomezvela/GNC/README.md

-GNC: Using Graph Theory To Analyze Gene Network Coherence
+GNC: Gene Network Coherence with direct and indirect relationships
 ===========================================

 This is a Java-based software tool for analyzing gene networks coherence using direct and indirect relationships.